Travelling alone? It sounds scary and sometimes it is. But most of all, it’s an opportunity for growth.

 It also depends which country you are going to.
 New Zealand was a pretty safe choice for me, even though it is so far away from home.
 It is a relatively safe country and I knew I could communicate in English.
 So why did (and most of the times still do) I enjoy travelling on my own so much?

 - You get a new chance:

 Nobody knew me in New Zealand.
 They didn’t already have an opinion about me.
 So when I arrived, curious and so enthusiastic about my adventure, people told me I was such a positive person (and in Germany, people told me I was pretty negative which made it worse every time I heard it).

 - You are independent:

 You can go wherever you would like, change your travel plans when you feel like it or stay for longer if you want to.
-I love walking discovering a new town or going on a walk, but sometimes I just want to sit in a cafe and enjoy the view.
-I can listen to my heart and follow my own rhythm.
+I love to discover a new town or going for a walk, but sometimes I just want to sit in a cafe and enjoy the view.
+I can follow my own rhythm.

 - You meet locals and fellow travellers:

 Often if you just travel with a person from your own country, you might not be as open to talking to locals or talking in their language.
 I am a rather shy person, but especially at the beginning I had to ask people for advice or help.
 You will be impressed by how many people are kind.
 You can get to know another culture and stay open-minded.
 Especially in New Zealand, locals approached me, asked if I needed help and were interested in my story.
 Also, I didn’t travel by myself the whole year – first, I met an Australian guy and we ended up travelling together for a bit (and met again later in a different country).
 A few months later I met my favorite French travelmate and we bought a car (Charlie!) together with which we travelled through most areas of the South Island.